A couple months ago, in an attempt to bring more art into my life, I bought a 100 page sketchbook for daily drawing practice.

 Before you say it… I know, I know, sketchbooks are for practice.
 The whole idea of practicing to be good enough to practice is preposterous.

-It’s just that I have this secret fantasy of carrying around a sketchbook jam packed with AWESOME drawings of all sorts of amazing and imaginative things.
+It’s just that I have this secret fantasy of carrying around a sketchbook jam packed with spectacular drawings of all sorts of amazing and imaginative things.
 One that I’d be super excited to show off to other people.

 But in one of those humble “oh, this old thing?
 It’s nothing, just my sketchbook.” kind of ways.